跳转到内容

 Promotes the use of import type for types.

-TypeScript allows specifying a type qualifier on an import to indicate that the import doesn’t exist at runtime.
-This allows transpilers to safely drop imports of types without looking for their definition.
+TypeScript allows specifying a type keyword on an import to indicate that the import doesn’t exist at runtime.
+This allows compilers to safely drop imports of types without looking for their definition.
 This also ensures that some modules are not loaded at runtime.

 The rule ensures that all imports used only as a type use a type-only import.
 It also groups inline type imports into a grouped import type.

 If you use the TypeScript Compiler (TSC) to compile your code into JavaScript, then you can disable this rule, as TSC can remove imports only used as types.
-However, for consistency and compatibility with other transpilers, you may want to enable this rule.
+However, for consistency and compatibility with other compilers, you may want to enable this rule.
 In that case we recommend to enable TSC’s verbatimModuleSyntax.
-This configuration ensures that TSC preserves imports not marked with the type qualifier.
+This configuration ensures that TSC preserves imports not marked with the type keyword.

 You may also want to enable the editor setting typescript.preferences.preferTypeOnlyAutoImports from the TypeScript LSP.
 This setting is available in Visual Studio Code.
 It ensures the type is used when the editor automatically imports a type.